/AI-based remote sensing of green-house gas emissions

 • [4] Jixian Zhang (2010) Multi-source remote sensing data fusion: status and trends, International Journal of Image and Data Fusion, 1:1, 5-24.

-Required background: Master in exact or applied sciences, engineer/bioengineering or environmental sciences with expertise in remote sensing and data science.
+Required background: Master in exact or applied sciences, engineering/bioengineering or environmental sciences

 Supervisor: Steven Latré